 Hike the steps at Amicalola Falls

 Lace up your sneakers and hike the steps at Amicalola Falls, the highest waterfall east of the Rocky Mountains.
 Don’t forget your camera!
 The waterfall and all those stairs make for great photos all year, but that’s especially true in the autumn.
 Add to your visit by spending the night at the Amicalola Falls State Park & Lodge.

 Pick the perfect pumpkin

 Bradley's Pumpkin Patch is a step back in time to a more traditional American way of life.
 Stop by in the fall and pick up a pumpkin.
 Be sure to stock up on regionally made jams, jellies and soaps while you’re there.
-Burt's Farm is also nearby.
+Burt's Farm also is nearby.

 Skip the indoor flat tracks in favor of the outdoor course built to F1 standard at Atlanta Motorsports Park.
 The best news is that you don't have to be a pro to enjoy a number of trips around one of their numerous circuits.
 Drivers must be at least 12 years old and 60 inches tall.

 Be sure to visit Dawsonville the weekend before Halloween for the Annual Mountain Moonshine Festival, featuring a parade of authentic moonshine-hauling cars and revenue cars, a swap meet, entertainment, food, arts and crafts, and tours of the Dawsonville Distillery.